Michael D. Smith

 John H. Finley, Jr. Professor of Engineering and Applied Sciences; Distinguished Service Professor at Harvard University

 Michael D. Smith is the John H. Finley, Jr. Professor of Engineering and Applied Sciences and a Distinguished Service Professor at Harvard University.
-He recently spent 11 years as the Edgerley Family Dean of the Faculty of Arts and Sciences, leading Harvard’s oldest and largest school.
-His leadership was characterized by a deep commitment to undergraduate teaching, to a tenure-track system, and to research, both fundamental and applied.
-He is delighted to be back in the classroom and is currently writing a book on teaching.
+He spent 11 years as the Edgerley Family Dean of the Faculty of Arts and Sciences, leading Harvard’s oldest and largest school.
+His leadership was characterized by a deep commitment to undergraduate teaching, to faculty development, and to research, both fundamental and applied.
+He is delighted to be back in the classroom.
+He is currently developing new in-person and online classes, and writing a book on teaching.

 Earlier in his career, Mike spent time in industry building a range of computing hardware for Honeywell Information Systems, and in 2001, he co-founded the data security company Liquid Machines, which was acquired in 2010 by Check Point Software Technologies.
-While at Harvard, he received a prestigious National Science Foundation Young Investigator Award and the Alpha Iota Prize for Excellence in Teaching.
+While at Harvard, he received a prestigious National Science Foundation Young Investigator Award, the Alpha Iota Prize for Excellence in Teaching, and the W.E.B.
+Du Bois Medal.

 Mike received his Ph.D. from Stanford University in 1993.
 He has a Masters from Worcester Polytechnic Institute and a Bachelors from Princeton University.
 He is a member of the ACM and Senior Member of the IEEE.